List of Zatch Bell! characters: Hyde and Eido Kubozuka

 Hyde (ハイド, Haido) is a level-headed Mamodo and the first opponent that Zatch encounters in the anime's chronology.
 His spells are based on wind which also allow him to go airborne.
 Hyde challenges Zatch twice more but is overmatched each time and runs away.
 By whom or how Hyde is eliminated is unknown.
 The only reference to Hyde in the manga is during the battle between Zatch and Clear Note.
 Hyde is voiced by Megumi Urawa in the Japanese version, and Michelle Ruff in the English dub.

-Hyde's partner is Eido Kubozuka (窪塚泳太, Kubozuka Eita), a lustful and impulsive skateboarder.
+Hyde's partner is Eido Kubozuka, known as Eita Kubozuka (窪塚泳太, Kubozuka Eita) in the Japanese release, a lustful and impulsive skateboarder.
 Eido refuses to take the Mamodo battles seriously and instead uses Hyde's spells to steal food and merchandise, and to get the attention of attractive girls, all to Hyde's annoyance.
 After Kiyo stops him from harassing Suzy, Eido makes a plan to defeat Zatch by kidnapping Suzy and some of Kiyo's classmates, but Kiyo and Zatch also derail this attempt.
 Hyde defends Eido against an attack by Zatch, ameliorating an otherwise fragile relationship between them both.
 Eido is voiced by Hiroshi Kamiya in the Japanese version, and Robbie Rist in the English dub.